airwallex/airwallex-payment-android/GUIDE.md

 This section mainly introduces the main process of integrating Airwallex Android SDK.
 This guide assumes that you are an Android developer and familiar with Android Studio and Gradle.

 ## Introduction
-With Airwallex Android SDK, you can integrate Airwallex Wechat Pay into your application.
+With Airwallex Android SDK, you can integrate Airwallex WeChat Pay into your application.

 Our demo application is available open source on [Github](https://github.com/airwallex/airwallex-payment-android) and it will help you to better understand how to include the Airwallex Android SDK in your Android project.

 ## Integration
-Getting started with the Android SDK requires the following steps:
+Getting started with the Android SDK, please follow below steps:

 ### Step 1: Install the SDK
 The Android SDK is compatible with apps supporting Android API level 19 and above.